TUI Airways

-TUI Airways Limited (formerly Thomsonfly and Thomson Airways) is a British charter airline, offering scheduled and charter flights from the United Kingdom and Ireland to destinations in Europe, Africa, Asia and North America.
+TUI Airways Limited (formerly Thomson Airways Limited) is the British arm of the TUI airline group, which is owned and operated by the TUI Group.
+They offer scheduled and charter flights from the United Kingdom and Ireland to destinations in Europe, Africa, Asia and North America.

-The airline is the world's largest charter airline, carrying 11.8 million passengers in 2019.
-It is also the fourth-largest UK airline by total passengers carried, after EasyJet, British Airways and Jet2.com.
-TUI Airways is also the world's tenth-largest airline by number of route pairings served.
-Its UK and associated regional arm is TUI Airways Ltd which holds a United Kingdom Civil Aviation Authority (CAA) Type A Operating Licence permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats.
-Its head office and Registered Office is Wigmore House in Luton, Bedfordshire.
+The airline is the fourth largest UK airline by total passengers carried, after EasyJet, British Airways and Jet2.com.
+It is also the world's tenth largest airline by number of route pairings served.
+TUI Airways holds a United Kingdom Civil Aviation Authority (CAA) Type A Operating Licence permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats.
+Its head office and registered office is Wigmore House in Luton, Bedfordshire.

 History

+Foundation and early years

 TUI Airways has its origins in several rival airlines.
-Euravia (later renamed Britannia Airways in December 1964.), an airline which was founded in January 1962.
+Euravia (later renamed Britannia Airways in December 1964) was founded in January 1962.
 Orion Airways, founded in 1979 by Horizon Holidays and later owned by the large brewing firm Bass Brewery and InterContinental Hotels Group, was sold and merged with Britannia Airways in 1989 but retained the Britannia name.
 (These events happened before TUI came to the UK.)

-Britannia was rebranded to Thomsonfly in May 2005 as their parent company Thomson Travel Group were bought by TUI Group as part of a wider reorganisation of TUI's operations in the UK.
-The other airline, Air 2000 that was founded in 1987, and which integrated the operations of Leisure International Airways in 1998.
+Britannia was rebranded to Thomsonfly in May 2005 as its parent company Thomson Travel Group was bought by TUI Group as part of a wider reorganisation of TUI's operations in the UK.
+Air 2000 was founded in 1987, and integrated the operations of Leisure International Airways in 1998.
 They became First Choice Airways in 2004 after being bought by First Choice and became their in-house airline.

 Thomsonfly and First Choice Airways merged following the merger of the travel divisions of TUI Group and First Choice Holidays in September 2007.
 The Thomson Airways brand was launched for the combined airline on 1 November 2008.

 The new brand retained the Thomsonfly colour scheme, and aircraft in the fleet were gradually repainted.
 Several First Choice Airways aircraft remained in the First Choice livery as they were due to be phased out of service.
 A new livery, named "Dynamic Wave" (which will also be applied on Thomson Cruises ships), was introduced in May 2012.

 TUI Airways became the first UK airline to take delivery of the Boeing 787 Dreamliner, receiving the first aircraft in May 2013.
 Passenger services with the aircraft began on 21 June 2013 with a flight between London Gatwick and Menorca.
-Also in 2013, the parent group TUI Travel, now known as TUI Group, ordered 70 Boeing 737 MAX for delivery to group airlines.
+Also in 2013, the parent group TUI Travel, now known as TUI Group, ordered 60 Boeing 737 MAX aircraft for delivery to group airlines.